 - Remember to test your heating in summer

-A staggering 97% of households in England and Wales have some form of central heating (2011, Census - Office for National Statistics).
-The majority will probably have a gas or oil fired boiler with radiators in each room.
+The majority of houses will probably have a gas or oil fired boiler with radiators in each room.

 It's an efficient and effective way to heat a home, but one that we don't take much notice of – unless it stops working.

 So if you had to replace your central heating, how much do you think you'd need to spend?